sanjaypatel2525/sanjaypatel2525.github.io/_posts/2019-05-17-Spring MVC Intro.md

 {% endhighlight %}

 ## Model, ModelMap, ModelAndView, ModelAttribute
-Model is an interface and ModelMap is implmentation of that class you can use them interchangebly.
+Model is an interface and ModelMap is implementation of that class you can use them interchangeably.
 {% highlight JAVA %}
 ...
  @GetMapping("/modelExample", produces = "application/json")